Welcome to my Trip Report on Emirates Airbus A380 and Boeing 777-300ER Ride!

 Overall, I feel this is a great offering from the airline and another way to making revenue.
 Well, it is just the beginning of wifi in flight.
 There will certainly be more airlines offering wifi online and of course, Emirates will install them on the Boeing 777s and the newer aircraft in the near future.
 As for now, none of the Boeing 777-200LR and Boeing 777-300ERs has wifi installed.

 The service on this flight impressed me.
 The crew were smiling throughout the flight and even went all the way just to make you feel comfortable!
 The crew were seen regularly walking around and serving drinks throughout the flight.
 One of them even offered me nice chocolate and didn't forget my request to visit the cockpit after the flight!
 This may be small details, but its good service like this that will definitely make passengers want to fly with the airline again.
-This particular crew, Ingrid was very kind and professional as she had not only gotten me a cockpit visit, she showed me around the business and first class areas.
+This particular crew, Ingrid was very kind and professional as she had not only gotten me a cockpit visit, she showed me around the business and first-class area.
 Thumbs up to her and also to her fellow crews for not rejecting my presence when I was at the First and Business class cabins.
 This flight has to be the best of all!
 Even the friendly first officer took some free time and answered some of my technical questions.
 The flight and cabin crew all agreed one thing, they prefer working on the A380 than any other aircraft in the fleet, different from SQ's crews I feel.
 Anyway, I didn't stay long after, didn't want to impose on the crews.
 A big thanks to everyone on board this flight!

-Some window shots
+Some window shot photos

-A quick tour around the A380.(A big thank you to the crew on board EK002, A6-EDR 7th July flight)
+A quick tour around the A380.(A big thank you to the crew onboard EK002, A6-EDR 7th July flight)

 This time didn't too many photos since I had taken a good number from my last A380 trip report on Emirates.
 Nevertheless, it was a great experience to be able to experience it me this time around!
-I got to try on the first class seats one day, it feels absolutely comfortable.
+I got to try on the first-class seats one day, it feels absolutely comfortable.
 I think even on a 7 hr flight, it is not enough to enjoy it thoroughly!

 This excellent flight experience is certainly one of my best among all the flights taken so far.
 The A380 is an excellent aircraft for long haul routes, its an aircraft loved by many of us and no doubt this is one of the reasons why passengers choose on this flight and possibly the airline as well.
 Entertainment system which is an updated version over the Boeing 777s is the best among all the airlines.
 It has everything that one needs to keep him or herself occupied for the duration of the flight.
 Is it worth spending just for the A380?
 My answer is yes!